Breaking: Bluesky Joins the Great Platform Exodus from Mississippi

 What Happens Next?

-Bluesky's decision to block Mississippi is unlikely to be the last such announcement.
-As more states implement age verification laws, expect to see:
+Bluesky's decision to block Mississippi probably won't be the last move like this.
+As more states roll out age verification laws, you can expect to see:

 The International Perspective

-The United States isn't alone in grappling with age verification.
-Countries around the world are implementing similar requirements, creating a global patchwork of digital borders:
+The United States isn't the only country dealing with age verification headaches.
+Countries everywhere are putting similar rules in place, and it's creating this messy global patchwork of digital borders:

 Protecting Your Digital Rights